The Dig

 Photographed in a museum I no longer remember.

+And the film mirrors the work the archaeologists do throughout the story - preserving something fragile before it vanishes.
 That's why the scene lands so deeply.
 It isn't sentimental in the usual sense.
 It's about tenderness in the face of impermanence.

 In one of the great acts of generosity in archaeological history, Edith Pretty donated everything to the British Museum.
 The helmet, the gold, all of it.